 Grades will be based on a computational assignment (10%) and on the final exam (90%).
 Class participation is expected, and will help determine the grade if the student is on the margin between grades.
-The computer assignment will be due on November 15th.
+The computational assignment will be due on November 29th.
 The final exam will be held at the time determined by the Registrar.
 This year, the exam will be held on Thursday, December 13, from 9-11 (location TBD).
+The final exam is open notes.

-There will not be any make-up exams except as required by university policy.
+There will not be any make-up exams except as required by University policy.